tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-1.md

   Developed a robust AI-powered virtual fitting system capable of processing real-life clothing images, generating high-quality virtual try-ons, and delivering realistic visuals.

   ## Project Overview
-  Designed a virtual fitting system that processes real-life clothing images and generates realistic visualizations of clothing on virtual models, leveraging advanced AI and computer vision techniques.
+  Designed a virtual fitting system that processes real-life clothing images and generates realistic visualizations of clothing on virtual models, leveraging generative AI and computer vision techniques.

-  ## Objective
-  Provide a seamless, scalable, and realistic virtual fitting solution for clients using cutting-edge computer vision and generative AI models.

   ## Process and Workflow

   ### Data Preparation
-  - Received real-life clothing images from clients, segmented them manually, and aligned them onto mannequins for realistic wear visualizations.
+  - Received real-life clothing images from clients, segmented them, and aligned them onto mannequins for realistic wear visualizations.
   - Adjusted clothing images on virtual models using custom coding for natural and precise fitting.

   ### Data Preprocessing for Training